EddieTheEd/Obsidian-Vault/002_Notes/Differentiation Notes.md

 The blue line would be equal to the value of the point at the top, minus the value of $f(x)$, or the point that we’re basing this off. i.e. The top right point minus the bottom left point.
 This makes the **rise** of the gradient $f(x+h) - f(x)$. (the difference between the 2 points)

 Now, the gradient formula is $\frac{Rise}{Run}$.
+Remember the run is the black line, which is essentially h.
 Therefore, The gradient of these points that we’re chosen is:

 $\frac{f(x+h)-f(x)}{h}$

-Remember that h is just some arbitrary point.
+Remember that h is just some arbitrary value that we're adding to a point (variable) to create 2 points.

 Now, we’ve said before that as the distance between these two points (on the x axis), we get closer to the gradient of the point.

-Likewise, we describe this as a **limit**, where something approaches zero, which would be the distance between the two points.
+Likewise, we describe this as a **limit**, where something approaches zero (in this case), which would be the distance between the two points.

-But wait!
-We’re just said that the second point is x + h.
-Thus, h is the distance!

 Now, we can write the formula as: